hyperledger/besu-docs/docs/Concepts/Events-and-Logs.md

 [Filter options objects](../Reference/API-Objects.md#filter-options-object) have a `topics` key to filter logs by topics.

 Topics are order-dependent.
-A transaction with a log containing topics `[A, B]` is matched with the following topic filters:
+A transaction with a log containing topics `[A, B]` matches with the following topic filters:

 * `[]` - Match any topic